OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

 3. [I Know What You See:](https://arxiv.org/pdf/1803.05847.pdf) Power Side-Channel Attack on Convolutional Neural Network Accelerators: Example of Side-channel attacks to extract model information.
 4. [D-DAE: Defense-Penetrating Model Extraction Attacks:](https://www.computer.org/csdl/proceedings-article/sp/2023/933600a432/1He7YbsiH4c) Adversarial approaches to defeat current extraction techniques.
 5. [A Comprehensive Defense Framework Against Model Extraction Attacks](https://ieeexplore.ieee.org/document/10080996) Techniques to defend against Extraction Attacks focusing on adversarial training and measures to achieve robustness against adaptive adversarial techniques.
-6. [Alpaca: A Strong, Replicable Instruction-Following Model](https://crfm.stanford.edu/2023/03/13/alpaca.html) Use of self-instruct to create a functional equivalent to OpenAI’s ext-davinci-003 model on top of LLaMa.
+6. [Alpaca: A Strong, Replicable Instruction-Following Model](https://crfm.stanford.edu/2023/03/13/alpaca.html) Use of self-instruct to create an equivalent functional model to OpenAI’s ext-davinci-003 model on top of LLaMa.
 7. [How Watermarking Can Help Mitigate The Potential Risks Of LLMs?](https://www.kdnuggets.com/2023/03/watermarking-help-mitigate-potential-risks-llms.html) Adding embedding signals into generated text can help mitigate potential risks of plagiarism, misinformation, and abuse in large language models.